 Use your desk to perform discreet leg and ab toning exercises.
 As you intently review your report, you can strengthen your abs and relieve tired legs.
 Start with both fee flat on the floor.
 As you sit tall, hold your ab muscles tight and extend one leg until it’s the same level as your hip.
 Hold this position for exactly ten seconds and then slowly lower your leg.
 Perform 15 reps for each leg.

 Boost both your health and your career just by being seen around the office.
 Instead of sending e-mails to your colleagues, visit them on their cubicles if you need to hand out reports to them.
 As you are on your way to your colleague’s workstation, try to walk fast without running.
 This should be enough to get your heart racing.
-In addition, if you have multiple rest rooms in your office building, try to avoid the nearest one, but intentionally visit the furthest from your work area.
+In addition, if you have multiple restrooms in your office building, try to avoid the nearest one, but intentionally visit the furthest from your work area.
 This should help you burn some calories.
+According to Daniel DeMoss of Dumbbellsreview.com, you can level up this exercise by doing basic dumbbell curls using bottled water.
+You can do this while sitting or walking going anywhere in your office.

 Office Chair Ab Toner